DarkMagnoCS/Full-Stack-portfolio/content/pages/projects/skycluster.md

 date: '2024-10-08'
 client: 2024 NASA Space Apps Challenge
 description: >-
-  A flutter crossplataform that allows users to experience a starry night from an exoplanet of their choice, learn about the planet and create unique constellations.
-Its importance relies on the complexity of most databases that makes the information inaccesible for most people.
+  A flutter cross-plataform app that allows users to experience a starry night from an exoplanet of their choice, learn about the planet and create unique constellations.
 featuredImage:
   type: ImageBlock
   url: /images/dark.png